trulfos/mactempo/README.md

 # Mactempo magic hour transfer

-This application transfer hours from Tempo to Maconomy, providing instant relief for consultants trackig their hours in both systems.
+This application transfer hours from Tempo to Maconomy, providing instant relief for consultants tracking their hours in both systems.

 Note that this solution is slightly hacky and may not work for other tempo/maconomy setups than the one it has been created for.